n8tz/magic-web-string-parser/readme.md

 That's said, it's working and usefull ( at least for me ;) )

+For now can deal with : Paths, Base64, Json, query string

 Here some infos :
 ```
 const mwsp = require("magic-web-string-parser")